pathwaycom/llm-app/README.md

 ## Contributing

 Anyone who wishes to contribute to this project, whether documentation, features, bug fixes, code cleanup, testing, or code reviews, is very much encouraged to do so.
-If this is your first contribution to a Github project, here is a [Get Started Guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).
+If this is your first contribution to a GitHub project, here is a [Get Started Guide](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).

 If you'd like to make a contribution that needs some more work, just raise your hand on the [Pathway Discord server](https://discord.com/invite/pathway) (#get-help) and let us know what you are planning!